DrRoad/Deep-Surveillance-using-A.I-deep-Learning/README.md

 This is a project on building an A.I cam  for the detection of the suspicious activities around us

 # Benefits of deep surveillance A.I cameras are:
-Can spot the suspicious and most wanted criminals wandering around especially in Airports/Public places  \n Increasing the security to women and children in public areas and can detect a missing child surveillance of militant activities at the borders security surveillance at stores
+Can spot the suspicious and most wanted criminals wandering around especially in Airports/Public places

+Increasing the security to women and children in public areas and can detect a missing child surveillance of militant activities at the borders security surveillance at stores